python/mypy/docs/source/final_attrs.rst

 .. _final_attrs:

-Final names, methods and classes
+Final names, methods, and classes
 ================================

 This section introduces these related features: